dylanebert/InstantTexture/README.md

 converter.convert(input_mesh_path, output_mesh_path)
 ```

+## Walkthrough

+For a complete walkthrough of the process, see the [walkthrough notebook](https://githubtocolab.com/dylanebert/InstantTexture/blob/main/notebooks/walkthrough.ipynb).

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.